 in order to fulfil your Ofgem Standard Licence Conditions (SLCs).

-Our Party Support Team is available to help guide you through the accession process to become a SEC Party.
+Our Party Engagement Team is available to help guide you through the accession process to become a SEC Party.

 There are five SEC Party categories: